Electric Resistance: Definition, Formula, and Key Examples

 How is Electric Resistance Measured

-Resistance is measured in ohms (Ω), which is its S.I. unit, and is indicated by R. It is used to control the current in the circuit and to protect the equipment.
-There are several ways to measure resistance:
+The measuring unit of electrical resistance is ohm(Ω), which is its S.I. unit, and is indicated by R. It is used to control the current in the circuit and to protect the equipment.
+Resistance cannot be measured directly when the circuit is in operation.
+Therefore several ways to measure resistance:

 - A multimeter is an electronic instrument used to measure resistance directly.